FlowiseAI/Flowise/README.md

 -   `ui`: TheAnswer-specific UI components
 -   `utils`: Utility functions

 This structure allows TheAnswer to build upon Flowise's core functionality while adding its own features and customizations.
+The TheAnswer-specific packages extend and enhance the capabilities of the original Flowise project, providing additional tools for AI-powered productivity and workflow management.

 ### Prerequisite